 A coalition of organizations formed to advance the effort including: People Organized to Win Employment Rights, Chinese Progressive Association, Young Workers United, Hotel & Restaurant Employees Local 2, Mission Agenda, Day Labor Program, Central Cities SRO Collaborative, ACORN, and the San Francisco Living Wage Coalition.

 Ultimately the wage was set at $8.50 which voters approved by 60% to 40%.
 Importantly, the measure included a cost of living adjustment, tied to the consumer price index for the area, which has caused the wage to rise automatically every January once those adjustments are calculated.
-As of 01/01/2012 the San Francisco minimum wage is $10.24 an hour making it one of the highest minimum wages in the country (San Francisco and Santa Fe, New Mexico have the nation’s highest wages).
+As of 01/01/2015 the San Francisco minimum wage was $11.05 an hour making it the highest minimum wage in the country.

 Gonzalez worked on a number of animal rights issues.
 In 2004 he pushed legislation that prohibited the San Francisco Zoo from keeping elephants.
 Ordinance 041461 would “prohibit the keeping of elephants at the San Francisco Zoo by any City department or contractor.”
 However, to obtain a super-majority of support among the supervisors, which was need to override an expected mayoral veto, the measure underwent amendments.
 Specifically the revised version called for a 15 acre minimum for the elephant exhibit at the zoo.
 This nevertheless had the effect of shutting down the exhibit as zoo administrators, who had previously dedicated just 1/64th of an acre for multiple elephants, said they would not commit more acreage to the exhibit.
 Gonzalez was prompted to act after two elephants died while in captivity at the zoo prematurely.
 Questions about whether such large mammals should even be held in confinement and how much area they needed to live comfortably took center stage.
 KTVU reported that “Animal rights advocates expressed hope that the San Francisco measure would set a precedent for elephants at urban zoos across the country.
 “We should not have them suffer because people want them as exhibits,” said In Defense of Animals founder Elliot Katz.””
 (KTVU 12/07/04).